Nukami/ts-ddns/README.md

 # Usage

-To use ts-ddns, following the steps below:
+To use ts-ddns, following the steps below (based on ubuntu 22.04):

 ## 1. Prepare DDNS domain

 1. Go to [Cloudflare dashboard](https://dash.cloudflare.com/)
 2. Click `Add a site` to add an existing domain to cloudflare zones, or skip this step if you already have a zone added
-   - You can purchase a new domain from cloudflare or some other domain name registrar such as [namecheap](https://www.namecheap.com/) and [GoDaddy](https://www.godaddy.com/)
+   - You can purchase a new domain on cloudflare or some other domain name registrar such as [namecheap](https://www.namecheap.com/) and [GoDaddy](https://www.godaddy.com/) if you don't have any domain
 3. Click an existing zone, for example, `example.com`, to enter the overview of this zone
 4. Click `DNS`-`Records` to enter the DNS Records panel
 5. Click `Add record` to add a record for our DDNS service.
 Let's use `ddns.example.com` as an example
    1. Select `A` in `Type` list
-   2. In `Name (required)`, enter your subdomain, we use `ddns` here
+   2. In `Name (required)`, enter the prefix of your subdomain, we use `ddns` here
-   3. In `IPv4 address (required)`, enter any IPv4 address value, it will be updated by ts-ddns
+   3. In `IPv4 address (required)`, enter any IPv4 address value, such as `12.34.56.78`, it will be overwrote by ts-ddns
    4. Switch off the `Proxy`
    5. In `TTL`, select `1 min`
    6. Click `Save`